BUSA 501 - Intro to Business Analytics

 This course provides a foundation for the design, implementation, and management of database systems.
 Students will study both design and implementation issues with an emphasis on database management issues.

 This course covers the fundamentals of data warehousing architecture and the issues involved in how IT tools and techniques can allow managers to extract analytics and patterns from numeric data.
 Specific topics covered include the logical design of a data warehouse, the data staging area and extract-transform-load processing, the use of multi-dimensional analysis using OLAP techniques, and other techniques.
 The course will explore how to support informed decision making and extract predictive analytics and patterns from nonnumeric data by leveraging tools and techniques to analyze unstructured data.

-An examination of the technical and managerial aspects of Information Security and Assurance.
+An examination of the technical and managerial aspects of Cyber Security and IT Auditing nature of the course.
+An IT audit is the examination and evaluation of an organization's information technology infrastructure, policies and operations which is critical to understanding cyber security and assurance.
 This course provides the foundation for understanding the key issues associated with protecting information assets, identifying threats to information assets and planning responses to threats.
 Addresses the use of analytics tools and techniques to enhance the ability of quality management approaches to improve information and security processes.

 BUSA 537 - Advanced Analytics

 This course covers the application of advanced predictive analytical techniques to analyze and map non-traditional data such as text and graphics.
 This course exposes students to model situations where uncertainty is a major factor.
 Models include decision trees, queuing theory, Monte Carlo simulation, discrete event simulation, and stochastic optimization, and other techniques such as linear, nonlinear, and integer programming, network models, and an introduction to metaheuristics.
 Prerequisites: ECO 578, MKT 572, BUSA 542.